 - urgency, feasibility and implementation potential;

 - impact on the issue addressed and communities involved in Ukraine, but also elsewhere in Europe.

 The complete timeline of the proposed action may be up to 12 months.

-Applications are processed on a rolling basis and are continuously assessed by a team of internal and external experts from a wide spread of cultural, professional and geographic backgrounds, including Ukraine and other Eastern European countries.
+Applications were processed on a rolling basis and were continuously assessed by a team of internal and external experts from a wide spread of cultural, professional and geographic backgrounds, including Ukraine and other Eastern European countries.
 Due to the very high volume of incoming requests and proposals, we aim to complete the assessment within 4 to 5 weeks from the date of receipt.